Real-time Estimators for Scattering Observables: A full account of finite volume errors for quantum simulation

 \textbf{\textit{Generic diagrams in a finite volume.}}--- To understand the finite-volume corrections for an arbitrary reaction in a generic quantum field theory~\footnote{Given our interest in finite-volume artifacts, we will not discuss ultraviolet (UV) divergences in this work.
 Since both finite-volume and infinite-volume diagrams share the same UV structure, finite-volume corrections are UV finite.}, it is sufficient to consider the IR degrees of freedom for that theory.
 For QCD, this would be an effective theory of hadrons.
+In the effective theory, the time-ordered correlators used in this work will be expressed as a sum over Feynman diagrams.
 To ensure that our result is general, we will consider arbitrary classes of diagrams, making no assumptions on the underlying dynamics of the theory.
 However, to keep notation simple, in the main body of this text, we will write as if our theory were comprised of a single scalar field whose interactions only involve scalar couplings.
-We will then explain how the conclusions are unaffected by these assumptions.
+We explain in the End Matter how the conclusions are unaffected by these assumptions.

-With this in mind, let us consider a $D=1+d$ dimensional quantum field theory in a finite spatial volume $L^d$ with a metric of signature $(+,-,\cdots,-)$.
-To preserve translation symmetry, which will ensure that momentum is a good quantum number with which we can do our computations, we will further impose periodic boundary conditions on this space.
-With this in mind, we consider a Feynman diagram with independent external momenta $P^A$, $A = 1,\dots, N_E$, internal momenta $k^i$, $i = 1,\dots, N_P$, and loop momenta $\ell^a$, $a = 1,\dots, N_L$.
-Such a diagram has $N_V = N_P - N_L + 1$ vertices and $N_E + 1$ external legs, and we give simple examples in \cref{fig:diagrams}.
+Let us consider a $D=1+d$-dimensional quantum field theory in a finite spatial volume $L^d$ with a metric of signature $(+,-,\cdots,-)$.
+To preserve translation symmetry, which will ensure that spatial momentum is a good quantum number, we will further impose periodic boundary conditions on this space.
+We consider a Feynman diagram with independent external momenta $P^A$, $A = 1,\dots, N_E$, internal momenta $k^i$, $i = 1,\dots, N_P$, and loop momenta $\ell^a$, $a = 1,\dots, N_L$.
+Such a diagram has $N_V = N_P - N_L + 1$ vertices and $N_E + 1$ external legs.
+Simple examples are given in \cref{fig:diagrams}.

 In a finite volume, a generic diagram can be expressed using the usual Feynman rules, as long as one replaces all integrals over the spatial components of the loop momenta with discrete sums.
 Alternatively, we will find it more useful to write them in the form